DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

   Learn about teacher training school placements, including how long they are, what trainees do on placements, and the support available.
 navigation: 20.20
 navigation_title: Teacher training school placements
 navigation_description: Learn about teacher training school placements, including how long they are, what trainees do on placements, and the support available.
 quote:
   jennifer:
-    text: "My mentor was highly knowledgeable and experienced and had high expectations which helped me to flourish."
+    text: "My mentor was highly knowledgeable and experienced, and had high expectations which helped me to flourish."
     name: "Jennifer, trainee teacher"
     classes: quote--indent
   aaron: